Geodesic intersections: Geodesic interceptions

 also investigate the geodesic interception problem, finding the minimum distance from a point $P$ to a geodesic $AB$.
 I give here two improvements to their algorithm.
 I adopt the notation used by {\it BML}, who treat $A$ as the tentative interception and compute $X$, a point on $AB$ as an improved interception.
 Equation (10) in {\it BML} can be replaced by

-$A$ is then replaced by $X$ and the process is repeated.
+with the heavy ratio line indicating (as above) that the quadrant is given by the signs of the numerator and denominator, using, for example, the {\tt atan2} function; $A$ is then replaced by $X$ and the process is repeated.
 A similar formula is given by \citet{mllario21}, with the caution that it shouldn't be used for $s_{AP}/R \rightarrow \frac12\pi$.
 In fact, this formula is well-behaved in this limit (returning $s_{AX}/R = \pm \frac12\pi$ depending on the sign of $\cos A$).
 Repeated application of Eq.~(\ref{intercept}) converges to $\cos A \rightarrow 0$, the condition that the distance from $P$ to the geodesic is an extremum; but, because this equation does not fully capture ellipsoidal effects, the convergence is slower than quadratic.
 This problem can be corrected using Eq.~(\ref{intercept}) for the first iteration and

 for subsequent ones.
 Here $m_{AP}$ and $M_{AP}$ are the reduced length and geodesic scale for the geodesic connecting $A$ and $P$, which can be inexpensively computed as part of the geodesic inverse problem \citep[\S3]{karney13}.